 Household hygiene is a major element in the chain of transmitting infections.
 It is simply the elimination of germs by using effective cleaning techniques and products.
 The most basic message that everyone knows is regular handwashing.
 This is linked to all types of hygiene.
-Indeed, personal and food hygiene are assets to keep a clean house.
+Indeed, personal and food hygiene are steps towards keeping a clean house.

 Simple actions to maintain a healthy living environment:

-- Washing your hands should be a reflex (before lunch, after going to the bathroom, etc.)
+- Washing your hands should be a habit (before lunch, after going to the bathroom, etc.)

 - Clean the house at least once a week.

-- Wash your clothes (sheets, towels, carpets …) regularly.
+- Wash your clothes (and sheets, towels, carpets …) regularly.

 - Remove your shoes before entering a bathroom or a bedroom.

 - Put away your belongings after use – saving time and avoiding falls.